+Ste Action

+p

-Step Action 1 Before you run Enterprise Architect, right-click on the Enterprise Architect icon on the desktop and select the Run as administrator option.
+1 Before you run Enterprise Architect, right-click on the Enterprise Architect icon on the desktop and select the 'Run as administrator' option.

 Alternatively

 Edit or create a link to Enterprise Architect and configure the link to run as an Administrator.